mackr2015/UbuntuUseful-commands/Readme.md

 - restart the ssh service `systemctl restart ssh` or `systemctl restart sshd`

+### TAR with GZ

+- make a tar with gz `tar -czvf archive.tar.gz -C /path/to/directory .`
+- extract the tar.gz to specific location `tar -xzvf archive.tar.gz -C /your/target/directory/`

 ### Automated backup with cron

 - set up a cron task `crontab -e`